Find Trade Colleges

 Read full report on Allied Health Professions at Three Rivers College

-Southeast Missouri Hospital College of Nursing and Health Sciences came in at #9 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in Missouri ranking.
+Southeast Missouri Hospital College of Nursing and Health Sciences landed the #9 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
 Southeast Health is a small private not-for-profit school located in the small city of Cape Girardeau.

-Franklin Technology Center ranked #10 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in Missouri list.
-Franklin Technology Center is a small public school located in the small city of Joplin.
+With a ranking of #10, Franklin Technology Center did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
+Franklin Technology Center is a fairly small public school located in the city of Joplin.

 Allied Health majors at Franklin Technology Center take out an average of $8,012 in student loans while working on their Undergraduate Certificate.